William Stephen Raikes Hodson: Early life

 William Hodson was born on 19 March 1821 at Maisemore Court, near Gloucester, third son of the Rev. George Hodson, later Archdeacon of Stafford.
 His older brother was Rev. Dr James Stephen Hodson who served as Rector of Edinburgh Academy.

 He was educated at Rugby School under Thomas Arnold and at Trinity College, Cambridge.
-He accepted a cadetship in the Indian Army at the age of twenty-three, and after joining the 2nd Bengal Grenadiers he went through the First Anglo-Sikh War in which he was wounded.
+He accepted a cadetship in the Indian Army at the age of twenty-three, and after joining the 2nd Bengal Grenadiers he saw action in the First Anglo-Sikh War, where he was wounded.
 He was soon after transferred to the 1st European Bengal Fusiliers.
-In one of his letters home at this period he calls the campaign a "tissue of mismanagement, blunders, errors, ignorance and arrogance", and outspoken criticism such as this brought him many enemies throughout his career, who made the most of his character faults.
+In one of his letters home at this period, he calls the campaign a "tissue of mismanagement, blunders, errors, ignorance and arrogance", and outspoken criticism such as this incurred him the enmity of others throughout his career, who made the most of his character faults.

 A contemporary described him as "a tall man with yellow hair, a pale, smooth face, heavy moustache, and large, restless, rather unforgiving eyes… a perfect swordsman, nerves like iron, and a quick, intelligent eye".
 Hodson delighted in fighting and his favourite weapon was the hog spear.
 He was a brilliant horseman with the capacity to sleep in the saddle.
 He was described as "the finest swordsman in the army".

 The initial assistance he gave in organising the newly formed Corps of Guides in December 1846 had been one of Sir Henry Lawrence's projects in which Hodson excelled.
 The Guides Corps had Lt Harry Burnett Lumsden as its commandant and Lt Hodson as adjutant.
 One of his duties was equipping the new regiment, including choosing the regiment's uniform.
 With Lumsden's approval, Hodson decided upon a lightweight uniform of Khaki colour, or "drab" as it was then referred to.
 This would be comfortable to wear and "make them invisible in a land of dust".
 Accordingly, in May 1848 he liaised with his brother Rev. George H. Hodson, in England, to send "drab" cloth for 900 men as well as 300 carbines.
 As a result, Hodson and Lumsden had the joint distinction of being the first officers to clothe a regiment in Khaki, which many view as the precursor of modern camouflage uniform.